cqse/teamscale-jacoco-agent/teamscale-gradle-plugin/README.md

         }
     }

-    // For performance reasons the classes to be instrumented and analyzed can be filtered to only include the relevant
-    // ones.
-Includes and excludes have to be specified as wildcard pattern with ? and * as placeholders.
-(Optional) agent {
-        excludes = [
-            '*.generated.*'
-        ]
-        includes = [
-            'com.package.my.*',
-            'org.mine.MyClass'
-        ]
+    //
+    agent {
-        // Where to store the JaCoCo exec file (Optional) executionData = file("...")
+        // Where to store the JaCoCo exec file and other test artifacts (Optional) destination = file("...")

-        // Allows to dump all loaded classes to a directory and use them to generate the report
-        // Might be needed when doing additional class transformations e.g. by another profiler
-        // (Optional)
-        dumpClasses = true
-        dumpDirectory = file("...")
+        // Configures the test runner
+        useRemoteAgent()
     }
 }
 ```